 SAE J1939 communication is a in-vehicle networking protocol for ensuring seamless interaction between ECUs in heavy-duty vehicles.
-Understanding the different types of SAE J1939 communication is crucial for optimizing vehicle performance and diagnostics.
+Understanding the different types of SAE J1939 communication is crucial for optimizing vehicle performance & diagnostics.
 There are three types of communication in J1939: Peer-to-peer, Broadcast and Proprietary.
+We will now discuss these in detail.

 Destination specific (peer-to-peer) Communication